 Note that if you are applying for an offer in compromise based on doubt as to collectibility using Form 656-L, there is no application fee.
 You also do not have to submit any payments.
 However, if you do submit a payment, the IRS keeps that amount and applies it to your taxes owed.

 If you qualify for low-income certification, you do not have to make any payments while the IRS reviews your offer.
 The income amounts to qualify change annually, and the IRS uses different thresholds based on family size and where you live.
 For example, as of 2017, if you have a family of four and you live in the contiguous 48 states, you qualify for low-income certification if your gross monthly income is less than $5,125.

 This only applies to individuals and sole proprietors.
 To apply for low-income certification, you simply need to check a box on Form 656.
 If you are applying for an offer in compromise for a corporation, an LLC, a partnership, or another business, there is no low-income certification, and you have to make the required down payment.

 Request a Free Tax Analysis & Consult Get Started

 Settling State Owed Taxes with an Offer in Compromise

-Like the IRS, many states offer settlements on tax debt, and if you qualify for a settlement on your federal tax debt, you will probably qualify for a settlement on your state tax debt.
+Like the IRS, many states offer settlements on taxes owed, and if you qualify for a settlement on your federal taxes owed, you will probably qualify for a settlement on your state taxes owed.
 Note that some states use the phrase “offer in compromise”, but others use different names for their programs.
 To see if your state uses offers in compromise, check out the state tax relief guide page.
 Each state page explains the settlement methods offered by that state.